Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Limitations and Future Work

 \section{Limitations and Future Work}

 The analysis on phishing misinformation gives a lower bound of the \emph{misinformation} on Twitter because we had access to a 1\% sample of Twitter data.
 Similarly, in our second study, the size of our datasets was restricted by \emph{CrowdTangle}.
-Also, not having access to the followers and friends of users, we could not detect and analyze possible campaigns.
-In the future, we would extend our study to understand the impact of these misinformation websites on businesses and anti-phishing tools.
-We would also investigate the diffusion of cybersecurity and privacy misinformation on various social networks and examine if they are different from that of political or public health misinformation.
+Also, not having access to the followers and friends of users on other social media platforms, we could only detect and analyze possible campaigns on Twitter.
+In the future, we would investigate the diffusion of cybersecurity and privacy misinformation and examine if they are different from other types of misinformation.
+We could also explore using semi-supervised techniques instead of supervised learning.